niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### outbound-liquidity
-25. `bos outbound-liquidity`: Returns your total inbound liquidity you currently have
+Returns your total inbound liquidity you currently have
   - Flags:
     - `above` returns tokens above a number you specify
     - `below` returns tokens below a number you specify